Reopening for Worship – A Guide

 Will I be able to follow any Bible readings?
 Will there be an Order of Service sheet?

-Will I be able to look around the Cathedral after the service?
+Will I be able to look around the Cathedral before or after the service?

-Unfortunately this will not be possible as the Cathedral needs to be sanitised immediately after the service.
+Unfortunately this will not be possible as the Cathedral needs to be sanitised immediately after the service, and areas outwith the main nave are closed off before, during and after the service.
 If you wish to look around the Cathedral we would suggest you come during Historic Environment Scotland's opening hours, where you must pre-book a ticket for entry - click HERE for full details.

 What about Cathedral Kids?

 Children and young people are always welcome in worship and will continue to be so.
-For the time being, they will be invited to sit with their family for worship, and will be included in the maximum total of those able to attend a service.
-Cathedral Kids will not be resuming, as usual, in September.
-However, their leaders have put various other activities in place.
-These will include:
+For the time being, they will be invited to sit with their family for worship, and those over 12 will need to be included in the maximum total of those able to attend a service.

 How long will services last at present?

-We envisage that, given the very different nature of services at present, these will last no more than 30 minutes.
+We envisage that, given the very different nature of services at present, these will last approximately 40 minutes.

 Will tea and coffee be available following services?